lgngrvs/technical/markdown/decision-game-theory.md

 I said earlier that CDT is focused on causal influence.
 I want to revisit and clarify that intuition.
 Another way to look at this is that CDT sees an agent's actions as *independent* from other actions taken simultaneously in the agent's environment — meaning it has trouble taking into account other agents' simulations of itself.
 An agent that is known to be a causal decision theorist will have trouble engaging with the idea that the other agents are making predictions knowing the calculations that CDT does.

-(note about decision theory vs. predicting based on brain. plausibly this can actually work IRL? but then the reality-based simulation isn't that helpful)

-TODO
+**TODO**

 - [x] Add the Claude outputs
 - [x] Escape the claude outputs
 - [x] Update the situation explanation according to Nozick's definition?
 - [ ] understand the notion of counterfactual probability
 - [ ] add other decision theories
+	- [ ] timeless decision theory
 - [ ] connect decision theory to ethics
+- [ ] timeless and updateless decision theory

+- [ ] Reflexive stability: if you write a successor agent, does your decision theory tell you to implement itself, or does it allow you to self-modify
+- [ ] supermoral ai — moral reality check
+	- [ ] fun theory
+	- [ ] metaethics and such
+- [ ] LDTs are weakly convergent

+(note about decision theory vs. predicting based on brain. plausibly this can actually work IRL? but then the reality-based simulation isn't that helpful)
 . . .

 If we want to do better than Defect-Defect in the classic prisoner's dilemma -- where you're in two different rooms, you'll need *acausal trades*.
 Maybe.
 Maybe there are other ways to do this or something that aren't absurd, but this one's kind of interesting and fun.